-CAFETERIA AND FOOD SERVICE: Food service is provided by the Sodexo Corporation in the school cafeteria.
-Students must cooperate with all staff and faculty to maintain a clean and orderly cafeteria environment.
+CAFETERIA AND FOOD SERVICE: Food service is provided by the Epicurean Group in the school cafeteria.
+Students are expected to cooperate with all staff and faculty to maintain a clean and orderly cafeteria environment.
 During the morning break, the cafeteria serves a variety of snacks, beverages, and breakfast meals.
-Lunches feature a daily special and a number of standard items (sandwiches, salads, pizza, etc.).
-Pre-paid SoGo Cash Cards for all items sold in the cafeteria are available and are encouraged.
-More information about these cards is available on the cafeteria page of the school website.
+Lunches feature a variety of healthy and seasonal meal options such as main dishes, sandwiches, salads, etc. In the 2020-21 school year, all purchases must be pre-ordered and pre-paid using the MySchoolBucks app.
+More information will be available on the cafeteria page of the school website.